OpenWaterFoundation/owf-infomapper-poudre/workflow/BasinEntities/Political-LegislativeDistricts/legislative-districts-map.md

 The Colorado Legislative Districts map provides information about Colorado legislative districts, for County, State, and Federal representatives.

+**This map is under development.
+Make sure to turn on only one of the House or Senate layers at the same time because they use the same colors for symbols and are transparent.**

 ## Layer Groups

 The following layer groups are included in this map.